studios

 What happens if there is a conflict at the Exchange studios?

 What are the steps to resolve an issue?
-Anyone asked to stop unacceptable behavior is expected to comply immediately.
+Anyone asked to stop unacceptable behaviour is expected to comply immediately.
 We are committed to a robust conflict resolution process in order to foster safe spaces for our Artists:

 ROLE OF CITY EMPLOYEES

-COMPLIANCE WITH CITY OF NIAGARA FALLS POLICY
+COMPLIANCE WITH THE CITY OF NIAGARA FALLS POLICY